alessandrocarrese/circadian-hacks/series1_science/03_scone_vs_melanopsin.md

 **Note**: There's also **OPN3 (encephalopsin)** at 460-470nm, which overlaps both ranges and may influence metabolism and skin pigmentation.
 This emerging research may explain some metabolic effects of mid-range CCT lighting.

+**Quantifying the balance**: The S-cone to Melanopsin (S/M) ratio measures the relative stimulation of these two systems.
+Natural light maintains S/M ratios between 0.69-1.13.
+LEDs with 448nm peaks create S/M ratios of 1.88-higher S-cone stimulation triggers dopamine-mediated appetite dysregulation.
+See [The S/M Ratio](07_sm_ratio_hunger.md) for detailed analysis.

 ## The 6.5-Hour Transition